tvdboom/ATOM/docs_sources/api.md

 <strong>log: string or None, optional (default=None)</strong>
 <blockquote>
-Name of the log file. 'auto' for default name with date and time.
+Name of the logging file. 'auto' for default name with date and time.
 None to not save any log.
 </blockquote>

 <strong>n_jobs: int, optional (default=1)</strong>